decodings/Discord-Token-Backup/README.md

 gonna try to drop v2 later today (backups everything, all settings, ur own and friend notes, bio, avatar n banner, etc.) auto restores all that as well including emojis gifs and a lot more. also faster dm backups (5 dms at once)
 <img width="823" alt="Screenshot 2023-03-30 at 6 30 37 PM" src="https://user-images.githubusercontent.com/109295864/228887450-15648755-e21b-4148-87c5-7655d0f9d74e.png">

-(update 3 weeks later) basically i got an idea to make a clean ui so yeah wait til i finish it
+(update 3 weeks later) basically i got an idea to make a clean ui so yeah, wait til i finish it.

 will work on mac, windows, linux